 “The Hon’ble Edmund Augustus Blundell, being the Governor of the Straits Settlements.

 “The Hon’ble Thomas Church, being Resident Councillor Singapore.

 “Lt Col Charles Pooley, of the Madras Army, commanding the troops.

-“The Revd William Topley Humphrey being chaplain, and Captain Roland Macpherson, of the Madras Army, being architect….”
+“The Revd William Topley Humphrey being chaplain, and Captain Ronald Macpherson, of the Madras Army, being architect….”

 The building was consecrated by Bishop G.E.
 Cotton of Calcutta on 25 Jan 1862.
 Bishop Cotton reports:

 “The building was designed by Colonel Macpherson, to whose memory a cross was erected which stands on the South lawn of the Cathedral compound.
 The window over the West Door also commemorates this designer who, though unqualified, produced such a fine and dignified building.